Uriopass/Stacklang/README.md

 # Here is factorial using recursion :
 /fact
 {
-	dup 1 - # "dup" duplicates the top of the stack (here the input).
-Then test for input = 1 {
+	dup 1 - # "dup" duplicate the top of the stack (here, the input).
+Then tests for input != 1 {
 		dup 1 - fact * # Returns input * fact(input - 1)
 	}